DataDog/stratus-red-team/docs/user-guide/commands/revert.md

 ## Difference with `stratus cleanup`

-`stratus cleanup` both reverts an attack technique, *and* removes any deployed pre-requisite infrastructure from your live environment.
+`stratus cleanup` both reverts an attack technique, *and* removes any deployed prerequisite infrastructure from your live environment.